ahmed-gharib89/Deploy-a-high-avilability-web-app-using-cloudformation/README.md

 # Deploy a high availability web app using cloudformation

+you can follow this [link](http://serve-webap-1jvfwqcekhg29-2124251324.us-east-1.elb.amazonaws.com) to check for the web app.
 ## Project overview

 in this project we will deploy a web application using cloudformation with the same inframation as the following diagram